occiware/MoDMaCAO/doc/ansibletutorial/firststeps.md

   <img src="test-ansible-representation.png" alt="Ansible Test Representation" width="600"/>
 </p>

-2. Locate the compute element and set the IP address to the address of the machine you would like to
+2. Locate the NetworkInterface element and set the IP address to the address of the machine you would like to configure (you might need to open the view *Properties* from the Menu Window->Views->Properties to be able to change the attribute):
-configure:

 <p align="center">
   <img src="ansible-adjust-ip.png" alt="Andjust IP Address" width="600"/>
 </p>

 ## Trigger your first action ##
 3. Now we trigger our first Ansible Action on the Application: Right Click on the Application->Deploy.
 This will run Ansible in the background to execute the roles for the Mixin *ApacheWebServer* and *MySQL* on the machine with the configured IP address.
 Since we use the dummy roles in the tutorial, nothing will be changed on the machine, since the corresponding tasks are not implememented.